 Commercial Stock Movements

-Preliminary September data shows total OECD commercial oil stocks up 13.4 mb m-o-m.
-At 2,749 mb,
+Preliminary September 2023 data sees total OECD commercial oil stocks down by 15.6 mb, m-o-m.

 Balance of Supply and Demand

 Demand for OPEC crude in 2023 remained unchanged from the previous month’s assessment to stand at

 29.1 mb/d, which is 0.6 mb/d higher than in 2022.
 Demand for OPEC crude in 2024 is also remained